-Grading Walking Liberty half dollars is a skill that has taken even the best coin collectors many years of experience to perfect and this guide will get you started.
-Remember that coin grading is the expression of an opinion that describes the condition of an individual coin that most dealers and collectors would agree with.
-Grading is not an exact science where a formula can be applied and everyone comes out with the same result.
+Grading Walking Liberty half dollars is a skill that has taken even the best coin collectors many years of experience to perfect.
+Remember that coin grading is the expression of an opinion that describes the condition of an individual coin that most dealers and collectors would agree upon.
+Grading is not an exact science where a formula can be applied, and everyone comes out with the same result.

 01 of 10